jakobyte1024/livehackingworkshop-lab/content/02_toolchainAttack/_index.md

 # Toolchain Attack

 A toolchain often comes up with various technologies with the aim to support software development projects.
-Very often, this technologies are open source software.
+Very often, these technologies are open source software.

 With the concept of [CI/CD](https://en.wikipedia.org/wiki/CI/CD), those technologies can be understood as "bridge" between development teams and end user.
 In other words: "bridge" between a development environment and production environment.
-Production environment - that's where our data of interest lifes.
+Production environment - that's where our data of interest lives.
-That's why toolchain technologies are a interesting target for us.
+That's why toolchain technologies are an interesting target for us.

 There are numerous CI/CD technologies available.
 In the picture below, you'll find some popular technologies.